marcelowoo/marcelowoo.github.io/_pages/about.md

 <!-- My research interests center around the economic consequences of non-standard belief formation and information processing, in labor markets and organizations, using a combination of theoretical modelling and causal inference. -->

 I am available for interviews in the 2025/26 Job Market.
-You can reach me at marcelo.woo1 [at] nottingham [dot] uk [dot] ac.
+You can reach me at marcelo.woo [at] nottingham [dot] uk [dot] ac.

 <!-- Check out my job market candidate website at [this link](https://sites.harvard.edu/constanza-abuin/). -->